Can we have our wedding at my parents’ house?

 We really like traditional vows.
 Can we use these?

 Yes.
 Many people feel there is a real gravitas to traditional church words, for example, and these can be adapted slightly to make them fitting for a non-religious ceremony.
-Parts of the register office words are popular too and, if you wish, these can be incorporated into your vows or during the ring exchange, if you are having one.
+Parts of the registry office words are popular too and, if you wish, these can be incorporated into your vows or during the ring exchange, if you are having one.

 I hate public speaking and I am really worried about it.
 Can you help?